 After its opening to the public in 1937, celebrities like Mary Pickford, Bing Crosby, Tyrone Power, Lionel and John Barrymore, Joan Crawford, Gary Cooper, and Marlene Dietrich signed the guest book to enjoy the 240 acres of land flanked by majesties mountains, rolling sand dunes, sagebrush, and cactus, and natural hot mineral springs.

-Lucien Hubbard, who received the first Academy Award for Best Picture (Wings) in 1927, purchased the land that same year along with his son-in-law, Charles Bender, from the Southern Pacific Land Co.
+Lucien Hubbard, who received the first Academy Award for Best Picture (Wings) in 1927, purchased the land that same year along with his brother-in-law, Charles Bender, from the Southern Pacific Land Co.
 For the next 10 years, B-Bar-H Ranch, using the owners’ initials, hosted guests “by invitation only.”

 The walled and gated property recently hit the market for $999,000 and markets itself as a dream retreat, bed and breakfast, or resort among its possibilities.